Luffylando/Nasa-Media-Library/README.md

 # Nasa Library Front End Project

-Instruction for starting project:
+Instructions for starting the project:

 1. Download/clone repo to your local machine.
 2. Install all dependencies by running: `npm install`
 3. Create .env file and add one variable: VITE_API_URL=https://images-api.nasa.gov

-Im providing here this information since it's open API, else, I would send it in email as a secret.
+Im providing value here since it's an open API, else, I would send it secretly.

 4. Now you can start application by running: `npm run dev`